-34. Contract amendments
+54. Contract Amendments

-Contract amendments must be submitted for review in the On-line Grants Management System (OGMS).
-These contract amendments include, but are not limited to, the following:

-- Budget Amendment Revision
+Contract/budget amendments must be submitted for review in the On-line Grants Management System (OGMS).
+These contract amendments include, but are not limited to, the following: Budget Amendment - Revision

-- Budget Amendment In Line Adjustment
+Budget Amendment - In Line Adjustment

-- Change Grant Funded Staff
+Change in Grant Funded Staff

-- Change in Authorized Official
+Change in Authorized Official

-- Change in Award Sponsorship
+Change in Award Sponsorship

-- Project Scope of Work Revision
+Project Scope of Work Revision

-- Reporting Extension
+Reporting Extension

-- Other

 Check with your grant monitor for details regarding submitting contract amendments via OGMS.
 No amendment to the approved budget may be made without the prior approval of DCJS.
 No more than two (2) budget amendments will be permitted during the grant period.
 Budget Revision - Amendment requests, along with accompanying narrative, are to be submitted using the On-line Grants Management System (OGMS).
 The submission deadline for budget amendments is 45 days prior to the end of the grant period.
+Changes in grant funded staff and authorized officials must be made in a contract amendment within 30 days of the change occurring.

-35. Financial audits
+55. Financial audits